keepkey/keepkey-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## CSS

+This project uses Tailwind CSS: https://tailwindcss.com/

+Add utility class names to style elements and only write custom css when absolutely neccessary.
+To avoid repeated utility combinations, extract components and partials, and use editor and language features like multi-cursor editing and simple loops.